Jun-Liu-291/cat-dog-CNN/README.md

 ## Introduction

-Build 4-layers and 5-layers CNN model with fully connected layers to practice on tuning hyperparameters, which are learning rate, batch size, and dropout rate
+Build 4-layers and 5-layers CNN model with fully connected layers based on Keras to practice on tuning hyperparameters, which are learning rate, batch size, and dropout rate

 ### cat&dog-v1.ipython
   training a 4-layers Conv2D model with 0.5 dropout rate. finally get the 83% accuracy in validation set.<br>